-US stock futures point to a lower market open
+US stocks trade cautiously as consumer prices edge higher

-U.S. stocks futures traded the lower on Wednesday, the day after the Dow Jones Industrial Average snapped a six-day winning streak.
+U.S. stocks traded cautiously on Wednesday, the day after the Dow Jones Industrial Average snapped a six-day winning streak.

 Continue Reading Below